 - Pain on one side of your body

 - Pain in your shoulder, neck, or rectum

-- Pelvic inflammatory disease (PID)
+- Have pelvic inflammatory disease (PID)

-- Scarring from previous pelvic surgeries
+- Have scarring from pelvic surgery

-- History of ectopic pregnancy
+- Had a previous ectopic pregnancy

-- Use of fertility drugs
+- Use fertility drugs

 Surgery.
-In other cases, surgery is required.
+In other cases, you’ll need surgery.
 The most common is laparoscopy.
-Your doctor will make very small incisions in your lower abdomen and insert a thin, flexible instrument (laparoscope) to remove the ectopic pregnancy.
-If your fallopian tube is damaged, she may have to remove it as well.
-If you’re bleeding heavily or your doctor suspects your fallopian tube is ruptured, you might need emergency surgery with a larger incision.
+Your doctor will make very small cuts in your lower belly and insert a thin, flexible tube called a laparoscope to remove the ectopic pregnancy.
+If your fallopian tube is damaged, they may have to remove it as well.
+If you’re bleeding a lot or your doctor suspects that your fallopian tube is ruptured, you might need emergency surgery with a larger cut.
 This is called laparotomy.